 As with any system, the least secure part of Sparkjar is the password chosen by users.
 For this reason we strongly recommend that users, particularly teachers who will be able to use Sparkjar to communicate with young people, use a unique password with a combination of letters, numbers and symbols without reference to personal information or common words.

 We do not underestimate the seriousness of a potential Personal Data Breach.
 Touch Fantastic has a detailed response plan to be followed by all employees and contractors in such an event.

-Sparkjar is a communication tool that, amongst other things, allows one-to-one communication between a teacher and a student.
+Sparkjar is a communication tool that, amongst other things, allows 1:1 communication between a teacher and a student.
 We hope it never happens, but we are conscious that in the event of a safeguarding investigation undertaken by a School, we would want to be able to supply historical messages to those investigating.

 Our policy under ongoing usage by a School is therefore to archive, rather than delete, data.
 If and when a School were to choose to stop working with us, we would offer a copy of data held by us, and then securely delete all data on our servers.
 This deletion would take place as soon as is practicably possible, and certainly within 14 days.

 By default, every class in a School is set up with an ‘entire class’ group chat and individual chats between each student and the teacher(s) of the class.
 Teachers are then free to create more group chats within a class, each group chat containing the teacher(s) of the class and students of the teacher’s choosing.
 Students cannot create group chats and there is no way for students to send messages to one another that are not visible to a teacher.

 Furthermore, teachers have the ability to hide from students any offensive messages they discover in group chats.
 For repeat offenders, a teacher can temporarily or permanently remove the ability for particular students to use the chat facility in their class.

 Right of confirmation: to ask the Controller whether or not Personal Data concerning you is being processed.